Volver a la página principal Back to main site EN ES

 emissions reduction with a projection baseline using 2022

-Energy Consumption and Management
+Energy Management

 Energy is a strategic resource that must be managed in order to ensure a safe, efficient and sustainable supply for our operations, in accordance with our Climate Change Strategy.
 Energy represents approximately 18.9% of the total of operational costs of our mining operations.
 Of this percentage, about 10.4% corresponds to electricity and 8.5% to fuels, mainly diesel.